US has hundreds of troops in Niger. Here's why

 The United States has enemies all around in the region.
 Niger shares a border with Mali, where an al Qaeda affiliate and other Islamist groups thrive in the vast desert.
 It also borders Libya, where ISIS and other extremists are regrouping, and Nigeria, where Boko Haram runs amok.

-The Defense Department said 50 ISIS-affiliated fighters ambushed the US soldiers on October 4, leaving two others wounded.
+The Defense Department said ISIS-affiliated fighters ambushed the US soldiers on October 4.

+On Thursday, the Pentagon released a summary of a months-long investigation into the soldiers' deaths, pointing to a series of failures and deficiencies, including a lack of adequate training, that contributed to the ambush.

+However, the document claimed that "no single failure or deficiency was the sole reason for the events of 4 October."

-Here are things to know about the US operations in Niger:
+Here are things to know about US operations in Niger:

 American troops have been in Niger for years